distancify/Distancify.Migrations/README.md

 ![DefaultMigrationLocator Migration Tree Diagram](Distancify.Migrations.png)

+## Logging

+The project uses Serilog internally so if you want to capture log output, make sure to hook up Serilog to a sink.

 ## Running the tests

 The tests are built using xUnit and does not require any setup in order to run inside Visual Studio's standard test runner.